zhDmitry/one-click-hugo-cms/site/content/values/_index.md

       understanding of ecosystem services, the study of relationships between organisms and their environment.
 What grows where and how it is grown are a matter of choice and careful consideration for nature and communities.
+  - heading: Shade-grown coffee
+    imageUrl: /img/blog-index.jpg
+    text: >
+      Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.
   - heading: Reinvest profits
     imageUrl: /img/about-reinvest-profits.jpg
     text: >